Why does the world need another budgeting app?

 What now?

 It's now 2026.
 YNAB is $109/year.
 Import is still problematic.
 I still have finances to manage.
 However, I'm a professional software engineer, and LLMs are here.
-I made an app.
+I made an app that serves me, and it can serve you, too, because its one-time-payment business model aligns my interests with yours.

-Surebeans and Beanscrape are not vibe-coded by any means.
+Surebeans and Beanscrape are high-quality software.
 I've written extensively on the risks of AI.
 I have a Master of Science in computer science.
 I've been coding for over 20 years, and I'm passionate about what I create.

-Surebeans is still in beta, but I'm dogfooding it daily.
+Surebeans is still in beta, but it's getting pretty good.
 My favorite thing about it is auto import.
 I don't have to agree to third party terms or share any data or credentials with them.
 It's just me and my banks.

 I'm looking forward to canceling YNAB for good.
 The very first feature I added was 'Import from YNAB'.